Delaunay-like Triangulation of Smooth Orientable Submanifolds by L1-Norm Minimization: Variational formulation for submanifold reconstruction

 \subsection{Main theorem}

 In the statement of our main theorem, there is a constant $\Omega(\Delta_d)$ that depends only upon the dimension $d$ and whose definition is given in the proof of Lemma \ref{lemma:Wmin-beta}.
-Recall that the \v Cech complex of $P$ at scale $r$, denoted as $\Cech{P}{r}$, is the set of simplices of $P$ that are $r$-small.
+Let $\Cech{P}{r}$ denote the set of simplices of $P$ that are $r$-small, also known as the \emph{\v Cech complex} of $P$ at scale $r$.

 \begin{theorem}[Faithful reconstruction by a variational approach] Let $\M$ be a compact orientable $C^2$ $d$-dimensional submanifold of $\Rspace^\Dim$ for some $d<\Dim$.
 Let $\varepsilon$, $\delta$, and $\rho$ be non-negative real numbers such that $\delta \leq \varepsilon$ and $16\varepsilon \leq \rho < \frac{\reach}{4}$.
 Let $\Theta = \AngularDeviation{P,\rho}$ and assume that $\Theta \leq \frac{\pi}{6}$.
 Set